rh-aiservices-bu/Custom-Notebook-Images-Best-Practices/docs/on-cluster-build-and-storage-howto.md

     ```
     **All of the following steps will take place in this directory.**

-3. Head over to the [Red Hat OpenShift Console](https://console-openshift-console.apps.pilot.j61u.p1.openshiftapps.com/dashboards) and copy the login command and run it in your terminal.
+3. Head over to the [Red Hat OpenShift Console](https://console-openshift-console.apps.pilot.j61u.p1.openshiftapps.com/dashboards) and copy the login command.
+Paste and run it in your terminal.

     ![login](/img/copy-login-command.png)